Easy Broccoli Salad Recipe with Bacon

-Crisp, green broccoli is tossed with salty bacon, sweet dried cranberries, red onion and a zesty dressing made with mayonnaise, Dijon mustard and apple cider vinegar.
+Crisp broccoli is tossed with bacon, dried cranberries, red onion and a zesty dressing made with mayonnaise, Dijon mustard and apple cider vinegar.
 Think of this as an updated broccoli salad recipe.

 This recipe started with a faint memory of something my Mom would make when I was a child.
 Raw broccoli, a sweetened mayo-based dressing, bacon and cheese.
-I wasn’t the biggest fan of vegetables as a child, but I do remember loving her salad– I imagine it was very similar to this broccoli salad recipe from Allrecipes — (I’m thinking the bacon, mayonnaise and cheese had a lot to do with that).
+I wasn’t the biggest fan of vegetables as a child, but I do remember loving her salad.

-After a little convincing and some trial and error, we came up with this.
-A zestier, brightly flavored broccoli salad that still has a few of the same elements as Mom’s did.
-It’s got broccoli, red onion, mayonnaise (instead of a sweetened version, ours is doctored up with zesty mustard), bacon and instead of cheese, we throw in a handful of dried cranberries.
+Here’s our version with broccoli, red onion, mayonnaise (instead of a sweetened version, ours is doctored up with zesty mustard), bacon and instead of cheese, we throw in a handful of dried cranberries.

 You might recognize the dressing we’ve used, here.
 We lifted it straight out of Joanne’s Favorite Coleslaw Recipe.
 The dressing is incredibly versatile.
 Make a double batch, it lasts for weeks in the fridge and can be tossed into this salad, coleslaw, used as a dip for vegetables and more!